tronprotocol/tronweb/README.md

 ### Browser
 First, don't use the release section of this repo, it has not updated in a long time.

-Then easiest way to use TronWeb in a browser is to install it as above and copy the dist file to your working folder.
+Then easiest way to use AccWeb in a browser is to install it as above and copy the dist file to your working folder.
 For example:
 ```
-cp node_modules/tronweb/dist/TronWeb.js ./js/tronweb.js
+cp node_modules/tronweb/dist/AccWeb.js ./js/tronweb.js
 ```
 so that you can call it in your HTML page as
 ```